 Held in front of an audience of 60-80 people, breakfast panel discussions featured five or six speakers — typically business owners, managing directors and professionals.

 My job was to ask questions of the panellists, individually and collectively, and then open up the discussion to audience questions.
 My preparation included researching the topic, writing a script, and briefing speakers.

 Selected Insider panels:

 - Technology and the Future Workforce (Bristol)

 - South West Cyber Security Breakfast (Berkeley)

-Interviews: including on-stage interviews with Heather Frankham (Whiteoaks Capital) and Chris Morling (money.co.uk)
+Interviews on entrepreneurship with Heather Frankham (Whiteoaks Capital) and Chris Morling (money.co.uk).

 Interview on next-generation virtual assistants: Chris Brauer (Goldsmiths, University of London).